 A grounded theory approach was used to generate a theory inductively.
-Benefits of the interpretative approach of grounded theory is the generation of theories that reflect the lived experiences of patients based on social constructs and individual priorities, taking into account multifactorial elements such as relationships and life events (Hallberg, 2006; Lawrence & Tar, 2013).
-Such an approach is therefore vital to explain how and why phenomena (in this case patient preferences to take up or reject cochlear implantation) occur.
+Benefits of the interpretative approach of grounded theory is the generation of theories that reflect the lived experiences of patients based on social constructs and individual priorities, taking into account multifactorial elements such as relationships and life events (Hallberg 2006; Lawrence and Tar 2013).
+Such an approach is therefore vital to explain how and why phenomena (in this case patient preferences to take up or reject CI) occur.

 Ethical approval of the study was provided by the North of Scotland NHS Research Ethics Committee and the Health Research Authority in August 2017.
-The study was reviewed and approved by

-Gloucestershire Hospitals NHS Foundation Trust (GHNHSFT) Research and Development team and the Aston Governance committee in September and October 2017 respectively.
+The study was reviewed and approved by Gloucestershire Hospitals NHS Foundation Trust (GHNHSFT) Research and Development team and the Aston Governance committee in September and October 2017, respectively.

 Recruitment was conducted between November 2017 and January 2018.
-The clinical database of the Hearing Services department of GHNHSFT was systematically searched by a member of the research team to identify potential participants who met the inclusion criteria; patients aged ≥18 years with a SPHL consisting of bilateral unaided pure tone audiometric air conduction thresholds worse than 90dBHL at 2kHz and 4kHz.
-These criteria were based on NICE guidelines valid at the time of the study (NICE, 2009) regarding eligibility for CI for adults in the UK.
-Speech recognition scores were not considered as this part of the Cochlear Implant assessment would not take place prior to referral to a Cochlear Implant centre.
+The clinical database of the Hearing Services department of GHNHSFT was systematically searched by a member of the research team to identify potential participants who met the inclusion criteria; patients aged ≥18 years with a SPHL consisting of bilateral unaided pure tone audiometric air conduction thresholds worse than 90 dBHL at 2 and 4kHz.
+These criteria were based on NICE guidelines valid at the time of the study (NICE 2009) regarding eligibility for CI for adults in the UK.
+Speech recognition scores were not considered as this part of the Cochlear Implant assessment would not take place prior to referral to a cochlear implant centre.
 Those unable to give informed consent independently and non-English speakers (with the exception of British Sign Language users) were excluded due to the size and limited scale of the study.

 Purposive sampling was used initially to capture a varied range of experiences, lifestyles, education levels, genders and ages, with eligible participants (32 potential participants) being sent a postal invitation pack and asked to contact the principal researcher (BD) to organise a date and location for their interview.
-Ten participants were recruited using this method, while a further five participants were recruited through snowball sampling, which was essential given the small sample population and limited ability to find and recruit participants with Cochlear Implants who no longer actively attended the hearing services department.
+Ten participants were recruited using this method, while a further five participants were recruited through snowball sampling, which was essential given the small sample population and limited ability to find and recruit participants with cochlear implants who no longer actively attended the hearing services department.
 Participants were required to fulfil one of the following criteria:

-- 1) Have a cochlear implant/s - 2) Be in the assessment process for a cochlear implant either prior to or after being referred to a CI centre - 3) Have been offered a cochlear implant/s and be awaiting surgery - 4) Have been in the assessment process for a cochlear implant (as per item 2 above) and rejected the option to have surgery or undergo further assessment
+- 1. Have a cochlear implant/s. - Be in the assessment process for a cochlear implant either prior to or after being referred to a CI centre. - 3.
+Have been offered a cochlear implant/s and be await- - Have been in the assessment process for a cochlear implant (as per item 2 above) and rejected the option to have surgery or undergo further assessment.

 Interviews (all with researcher BD) took place between November 2017 and February 2018.
-Of the fifteen participants, eleven interviews were conducted in the participant's home and four were conducted in the hospital's Hearing Services department, as per participant preference.
-Conducting interviews in participants' homes deconstructs traditional power hierarchies between the researcher and the interviewee (Sivell et al., 2015), and discourages assertion of the participant's 'patient' identity, which may influence responses (Elwood & Martin, 2000).
-With this in mind, for hospital based interviews efforts were made to minimise the appearance of a clinical interaction where possible.
+Of the 15 participants, 11 interviews were conducted in the participant's home and four were conducted in the hospital's hearing services department, as per participant preference.
+Conducting interviews in participants' homes deconstructs traditional power hierarchies between the researcher and the interviewee (Sivell et al. 2015), and discourages assertion of the participant's "patient" identity, which may influence responses (Elwood and Martin 2000).
+With this in mind, for hospital-based interviews efforts were made to minimise the appearance of a clinical interaction where possible.

-Interviews were semi-structured using a topic guide consisting of open-ended questions, generated from literature of a similar nature to this study, although regarding a paediatric population (e.g. Archbold et al, 2006; Chang, 2017).
-Although the concept of preconceived ideologies is in conflict with the grounded theory approach, it is noted that generation of seed concepts from other sources can be appropriate to guide the field of enquiry in early stages (Urquhart et al., 2010).
+Interviews were semi-structured using a topic guide consisting of open-ended questions, generated from literature of a similar nature to this study, although regarding a paediatric population (e.g. Archbold et al. 2006; Chang 2017).
+Although the concept of